eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-12_embrace-your-inner-green.md

 - - -

-This page is synchronized from the post: [embrace your inner green](https://steemit.com/@deanliu/embrace-your-inner-green)
+This page is synchronized from the post: ['embrace your inner green'](https://steemit.com/@deanliu/embrace-your-inner-green)